What is Chelsea Electricity Choice?

 No. Eversource will remain the electric utility for Chelsea and will continue to deliver your electricity, and your primary relationship for electricity will remain with Eversource.

 Chelsea Electricity Choice will change the supplier on your Eversource electricity bill, and it will change the price that Eversource uses to calculate the supply portion of your electricity bill.
 But your electricity bill will continue to come from Eversource, and Eversource will continue to be your electric utility.
-(Visit the Understand Your Bill page to see how the program will appear on your Eversource electricity bill.)
+(See an example Eversource bill.)

 How long will Chelsea Electricity Choice last?